wanghaisheng/responsive-landing-page-starter/content/blog/en/server-side-analytics-with-jamstack-sites.md

 }
 ```

-And add it to your site using the URL we used before:
+Add it to your site using the URL we used before:

 ```html
 <img